 But Mr. Y while making the payment should deduct TDS at the rate of 2% where 1% is CGST and 1% is SGST.
 So, the deduction amount here will be INR 10,000 ((500000*1%) + (500000*1%)).

-And if the same is an inter-state (between multiple states), then TDS deducted shall be 2% as IGST will be the one applicable here.
-It is to be noted that the tax amount which is INR 45,000 should be excluded for the purpose of computing TDS.
+And if the same is an inter-state transaction (between multiple states), then the TDS deducted shall be 2%, as IGST will be the applicable tax here.
+It is to be noted that the tax amount, which is INR 45,000, should be excluded for the purpose of computing TDS.

-The major purpose for introducing the concept of TDS under GST was to provide government with a trail of transactions so as to monitor and verify the compliance, which would help in avoiding tax evasion and also increases the tax net.
-Under the GST Act, the person deducting the TDS would be required to deposit the same with the Government by the 10th of next month and a Form GSTR7A should be issued to the individual or person from whom the TDS deduction was made.
+The primary purpose of introducing the concept of TDS under GST was to provide the government with a trail of transactions, enabling it to monitor and verify compliance, which would help prevent tax evasion and expand the tax net.
+Under the GST Act, the person deducting the TDS would be required to deposit the same with the Government by the 10th of next month, and a Form GSTR7A should be issued to the individual or person from whom the TDS deduction was made.

 Who is required to deduct TDS on GST?